How to Divest

 View our divestment list

-A US air cargo and transportation company, which operates charter deportation flights for the US government
+A US air cargo transportation and aircraft leasing company that operates deportation flights for the US government.

 A Dutch multinational military and aerospace company whose helicopters are used to monitor the US–Mexico border.